Trixie

 #SBATCH --mem=96G

-Otherwise the scheduler assumes that you want all of the memory preventing other jobs to run.
+Otherwise the scheduler assumes that you want all of the memory which implies exclusive access to that node, preventing other jobs to use the remainder of the resources of that node.

 Make your Job Resumable